Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Financial Performance & Fundamental Metrics

-I will analyze The Home Depot, Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.
+I analyze The Home Depot’s income statement, key financial ratios, and dividend payout policy to reveal its value and growth sustainability.

 Income Statement

-The table below presents The Home Depot, Inc.’s key income statement metrics for fiscal years 2021 through 2025, reflecting revenue, expenses, and profitability trends.
+Below is The Home Depot, Inc.’s income statement summary for fiscal years 2021 through 2025, illustrating key profitability and expense metrics.

 income statement